BlocProtocol/BLOC-wiki/docs/wallets/BLOC-iOS-wallet-xcode.md

 ## **How to build video tutorial**

-How to build the open source BLOC iOS Wallet app with Xcode

 [![How to build the open source BLOC iOS Wallet app with Xcode](images/iOS-wallet/BLOC-IOS-WALLET-XCODE-VIDEO-GUIDE.jpg)](https://www.youtube.com/watch?v=Ve2GGJ-UIxE)

 ## **How to use the BLOC Wallet for iOS**

-How to use the BLOC Wallet for iOS

 [How to use the BLOC Wallet for iOS](../wallets/BLOC-iOS-wallet.md)